ddoeppner/awesome-one-record/README.md

 ### Community Resources

+#### Tutorials
+* [First Steps with NE:ONE Server](https://github.com/ddoeppner/one-record-server-first-steps) A step-by-step guide to setting up a local ONE Record development environment with NE:ONE Server, GraphDB, Keycloak, NE:ONE View, and NE:ONE Play, as well as creating and updating your first LogisticsObjects.

 #### Whitepapers
 * [IATA (2020) Catch the Wave of Linked Data with ONE Record](https://www.iata.org/contentassets/a1b5532e38bf4d6284c4bf4760646d4e/one_record_catch_the_wave_of_linked_data_with_one_record.pdf)
 * [IATA (2021) Bridging the Internet of Logistics with the ONE Record API](https://www.iata.org/contentassets/a1b5532e38bf4d6284c4bf4760646d4e/one_record_bridging_the_internet-of_logistics_with_the_one_record_api.pdf)